 5-hydroxytryptophan (5-HTP) is a by-product of the amino acid L-tryptophan, and a precursor to the neurotransmitter called serotonin (which is a neurotransmitter commonly associated with happiness) and is used to increase the production of serotonin, reduce stress and suppress appetite.

-5-HTP is produced in the body but is derived from the plant Griffonia Simplicifolia when used as a supplement.
+5-HTP is produced in the body but is derived from the African shrub Griffonia Simplicifolia when used as a supplement.
 Low serotonin levels are associated with sleep disorders such as insomnia, depression, weight gain, and anxiety – to name a few (1, 2).

 As such, supplementation may be beneficial for even the simple reason of retaining homeostasis.